llllllxxxxxx/SAR-WATG/README.md

 The images used in this experiment are results from the HHHH SAR band and each sample is represented by a 128 × 128 subimage.

-A total of 160 samples were considered during the investigation, 40 samples from each category of regions: Guatemalan forest regions; oceanic regions of Cape Canaveral with behavior 1; Cape Canaveral Behavioral Ocean Regions 2 and Urban City of Munich.
+We manually selected 160 samples to compose the dataset used in the experiments.
+It is organized as follows:

+- 40 samples from Guatemalan forest regions;
+- 80 samples from the oceanic regions of Cape Canaveral, divided into two types with different contrast; and
+- 40 samples of urban regions of the city of Munich.

 #### The repository is organized as follows:
 - `/Code` - the scripts used to develop our research;